khaled-mehizel/maven-market-analysis/README.md

 - Added an area chart to display the trends in profit over the timeline, which can be adjusted using a zoom slider or the slicer at the top.
 - Added a gauge to compare current month's revenue against the target.

-# Insights
-- The USA and Mexico are Maven's biggest customers, dwarfing the Canadian portion.
-- Compared to last month, Sales and returns have increased and Losses have decreased, however, revenue hasn't reached the target yet.
-- In terms of sales, Hermanos brand enjoys the highest number of sales, but as the profit margin goes, ADJ rules supreme at 68% despite having the second-highest return rate.
-- In terms of return rate, King, ADJ, and Dollars are the highest, but unlike ADJ, the profit margin for these brands is mediocre.
-- We notice a very sharp increase in revenue in early 1998, going well over double the amounts achieved in October of the previous year (42k to 98k) and after a steady spell spanning a few months, it seems to only be going up from there!
-- Holiday season and the months leading up to it also enjoy a large increase in revenue.

 # Report
 - Take a look at the report [here](https://pdfhost.io/v/wtmRhs52S_PowerPoint_Presentation)